drewm8080/Analyzing-COVID-19-Data/README.md

 Simply run the whole code.
 The code will ask you for a state.
 Follow the direction given by the code and press enter.
 Scroll to the bottom and the statistics,table, and data visualizations will be generated.

 # **Background to the models**
-The metrics we use to compare the three sources goes as follows:
+We used the Average Day of Case/Death/Hospitalization to compare the three sources goes as follows:

-AverageDayofCase = (CurrentCaseAmount - PreviousDayCaseAmount)*((DayofCase)-PreviousAverageDayofCase)/(CurrentCaseAmount)
+**AverageDayofCase = (CurrentCaseAmount - PreviousDayCaseAmount)*((DayofCase)- PreviousAverageDayofCase)/(CurrentCaseAmount)+PreviousAverageDayofCase**

-+PreviousAverageDayofCase
+**AverageDayofCase = (CurrentDeathAmount - PreviousDayDeathAmount)*((DayofDeath)- PreviousAverageDayofDeath)/(CurrentDeathAmount)+PreviousAverageDayofDeath**

+**AverageDayofHospitalization = (CurrentHospitalizationAmount - PreviousDayHospitalizationAmount)*((DayofHospitalization)- PreviousAverageDayofHospitalization)/(CurrentHospitalizationAmount)+PreviousAverageDayofHospitalization**

+Next, we looked at the ratios,difference of Average Day of Death/Hospitalization and Average Day of Case, and finally the CDFs of cases,deaths, and hospitalizations.

 ![image](https://user-images.githubusercontent.com/71193439/111257052-d3621d80-85f0-11eb-9f00-1ce64a1e00ac.png)